Katharine Lee Bates: Life and career

 Bates was also a social activist interested in the struggles of women, workers, people of color, tenement residents, immigrants, and poor people.
 She helped organize the Denison House, a college women's settlement house, with other women friends and colleagues in 1892.
 She wrote and spoke extensively about the need for social reform and was an avid advocate for the global peace movement that emerged after World War I. She was especially active in attempts to establish the League of Nations.
 Long an active Republican, Bates broke with the party to endorse Democratic presidential candidate John W. Davis in 1924 because of Republican opposition to American participation in the League of Nations.
 She said: "Though born and bred in the Republican camp, I cannot bear their betrayal of Mr. Wilson and their rejection of the League of Nations, our one hope of peace on earth."
 Thinking of herself as a "global citizen," Bates decried the American policy of isolationism.

-Bates died in Wellesley, Massachusetts, on March 28, 1929, while listening to a friend read poetry to her.
+Bates died in Wellesley, Massachusetts, on March 28, 1929, aged 69, while listening to a friend read poetry to her.
 She is buried in Oak Grove Cemetery at Falmouth.
 Most of her papers are housed at the Wellesley College Archives and include "diaries, correspondences, musical scores, publications, scrapbooks, manuscripts, reports, memorials and tributes, memorabilia; concerning "America the Beautiful" and other writings of Katharine Lee Bates, her travels, and her life at Wellesley and in Falmouth, Mass."